CineSync is an award-winning collaboration tool that bills itself as “the world’s most trusted review and approval system.”

 Best of all, there’s no need to download huge files or purchase additional hardware.
 A free one-hour onboarding call is included with every purchase, making setup and use a snap.
 Read this review comparing Evercast to Zoom for more detailed info.

-Pricing: Our flagship product for all your real-time collaboration needs, starts at $749 per month (per virtual room).
+Pricing: Our flagship product for all your real-time collaboration needs is $849 per month.
 Special pricing packages are available for larger studios or teams.

 Final Word: For creatives and executives in every area of digital entertainment from games to films, Evercast offers the most seamless collaboration experience possible at a price everyone can afford.
 It’s the next best thing to peeking over an editor’s shoulders.